Sovereign funds tell Eni interested in Snam stake

-MILAN, June 17 (Reuters) - Italian oil and gas major Eni has received expressions of interest from sovereign funds for a 22.5 percent stake in Snam that it must sell to exit investment in the gas grid operator, an Eni source said on Sunday.
+MILAN (Reuters) - Italian oil and gas major Eni (ENI.MI) has received expressions of interest from sovereign funds for a 22.5 percent stake in Snam (SRG.MI) that it must sell to exit investment in the gas grid operator, an Eni source said on Sunday.

 “Several sovereign funds have expressed a preliminary interest that Eni will evaluate,” the source said.